mxagar/elastic_search_guide/questions_ideas.md

   - disable `doc_values`
   - disable `norms`
   - disable `index`
+  - disable mapping strings to both `text` and `keyword`, but choose.

+- Suggest preference for explicit mappings; e.g., choose `strict` over `dynamic: false`.

+- Suggest appropriate numeric types; integers are sometimes enough, as compared to longs.

 - Suggest field aliases instead of reindexing if the only purpose of reindexing is renaming fields